Fields interpretable in the free group

 \begin{propositionIntro}[The noncommutativity argument] Let $X:=\phi(\bar{x})$ be a definable set over $\F_n$.
 Suppose $\phi(\F_n)\neq\phi(\F_{n+1})$.
-Then $X$ cannot be given definably the structure of an abelian group. \end{propositionIntro} \begin{proof} Suppose, for the sake of contradiction, that $(X,\odot)$ (where $\odot:=\psi(\bar{x},\bar{y},\bar{z})$ restricts to a group operation on $X$) is an abelian group.
-We work in $\F_{\omega}$.
-Let $\bar{a}\in X$ be a tuple that $X$ gains in $F_{n+1}$, then $\bar{a}\in \F_{n+1}\setminus \F_n$.
+Then $X$ cannot be given definably the structure of an Abelian group. \end{propositionIntro} \begin{proof} Suppose, for the sake of contradiction, that $(X,\odot)$ (where $\odot:=\psi(\bar{x},\bar{y},\bar{z})$ restricts to a group operation on $X$) is an Abelian group.
+We work in $\F_{\omega}=\langle e_1, e_2, \ldots, e_n, \ldots\rangle$.
+Let $\bar{a}\in X$ be a tuple that $X$ gains in $\F_{n+1}$, then $\bar{a}\in \F_{n+1}\setminus \F_n$.
 We fix a tuple of words $\bar{a}(x_1,\ldots,x_{n+1})$ in variables $x_1,\ldots,x_{n+1}$, such that $\bar{a}(e_1,\ldots,e_{n+1})=\bar{a}$.
 It is easy to see that $\bar{a}':=\bar{a}(e_1,\ldots,e_n,e_{n+2})$ belongs to $X$ and $\bar{a}'\in \F_{n+2}\setminus \F_{n+1}$.
 We then have that $\bar{a}\odot\bar{a}'$ is a tuple in $\F_{n+2}\setminus \F_{n+1}$, if not then $\bar{a}'$ is a tuple in $\F_{n+1}$, a contradiction.
 So, let $\bar{a}\odot\bar{a}'=\bar{w}(e_1,\ldots,e_{n+1},e_{n+2})$.
 We consider the automorphism, $f\in Aut(\F_{n+2}/\F_n)$, exchanging $e_{n+1}$ with $e_{n+2}$, it is clear that $f(\bar{a})=\bar{a}'$, $f(\bar{a}')=\bar{a}$ and $f$ fixes $\odot$.
-Thus, we have $f(\bar{a})\odot f(\bar{a}')= \bar{a}'\odot\bar{a}$ and as $(X,\odot)$ is abelian we have $\bar{a}'\odot\bar{a}=\bar{w}(e_1,\ldots,e_{n+1},e_{n+2})$.
+Thus, we have $f(\bar{a})\odot f(\bar{a}')= \bar{a}'\odot\bar{a}$ and as $(X,\odot)$ is Abelian we have $\bar{a}'\odot\bar{a}=\bar{w}(e_1,\ldots,e_{n+1},e_{n+2})$.
 But, $f(\bar{a})\odot f(\bar{a}')=f(\bar{w}(e_1,\ldots,e_{n+1},e_{n+2}))=\bar{w}(e_1,\ldots,e_{n+2},e_{n+1})$ and as $\bar{w}(e_1,\ldots,e_{n+1},e_{n+2})$ is in $\F_{n+2}\setminus \F_{n+1}$ we have that $\bar{w}(e_1,\ldots,e_{n+2},e_{n+1})\neq \bar{w}(e_1,\ldots,$ $e_{n+1},e_{n+2})$, a contradiction. \end{proof}

-Of course when we talk about interpretable sets we also have to deal with imaginary sorts.
-Sela \cite{SelaIm} proved a (weak) elimination of imaginaries up to adding some sorts: A sort for conjugation, a family of sorts for cosets of centralizers and a family of sorts for double cosets of centralizers (see Section \ref{MT}).
+Of course, when we talk about interpretable sets we also have to deal with imaginary sorts.
+Sela \cite{SelaIm} proved a (weak) elimination of imaginaries up to adding some sorts.
+Essentially these sorts are: A sort for cosets of centralizers with conjugation, a sort for double cosets of centralizers with conjugation and refinements of those (see Section \ref{MT}).